Snowflake

 Create a Snowflake user

 You can run the following script.
-Make sure you fill out your database name, warehouse and a password in the script:
+Make sure you fill out your database name, warehouse and a password or public key in the script:

 use role ACCOUNTADMIN;